Ash1362/ray-based-quantitative-ultrasound-tomography/README.txt

 GETTING STARTED
 ____________________________________________________________________________

-1) Get access to the UST data
+1) Simulate or get access to the UST data
 Download the folder ''data_ust_kWave_transmission'' via the link: https://doi.org/10.5281/zenodo.7717290 [7]